JetBrains/YouTrackSharp/.github/CONTRIBUTING.md

 #### **Do you intend to add a new feature or change an existing one?**

-* Suggest your change under [Issues](https://github.com/JetBrains/YouTrackSharp/issues) and start writing code against our `master` branch.
+* Suggest your change under [Issues](https://github.com/JetBrains/YouTrackSharp/issues) and start writing code against our current default branch.

 * Once completed, open a new GitHub pull request with the code changes.
-Note that pull requests should target our `master` branch.
+Note that pull requests should target our current default branch.

 * The pull request will be reviewed and may require updates to the contributed code.